coq/roadmaps/text/roadmap-8.8.md

   [Branch](https://github.com/mattam82/coq/tree/IR)

+  Status: this is really useful, with @cmangin we think we have good theoretical justification for adapting the guard checking to it, but the implementation in pretyping is a bit hackish.
+  Need to evaluate what's needed to make it mergeable and set a deadline accordingly.

 - [ ] Deriving binding (Matthieu Sozeau)

+  This adds an official [Derive] command to Coq, on which plugins can plug their own derivers (implemented as they like, in ML, using tactics, ...)

+  Status: This is quite trivial, I'll send an email to coqdev and potentially interested third-parties (e.g. QuickChick devs) about the API we need to agree on for that by the end of december.

 - [ ] `2: { ... }` (Théo Zimmermann)

   Status: will start working on it after the 8.7.1 release (Dec 15th).